siemens/fluffi/docs/howtos/Windows_binary_server/Windows_binary_server.md

 Network protocols are usually a state machine: The initial state is reached after the connection is established.
 The next state might subsequently be reached after encryption is set up.
 A further step might then be reached after the client authenticated to the server.
 Each state accepts different input messages.

-In theory, one could now write a Feeder for each state and start seperate fuzz jobs, one for each state.
+In theory, one could now write a Feeder for each state and start separate fuzz jobs, one for each state.
 This, however, would be rather inefficient.
 What we will do instead, is implementing the code to fuzz multiple states in a single Feeder.

 This can be done by prepending each testcase with one byte that is used as a testcase type identifier.
-The Feeder will strip this testcase type identifier from each input, connect to the target server, send all necessary messages to enter the state specified by the testcase type identifier, and finaly send the Feeder's input minus the testcase type identifier.
+The Feeder will strip this testcase type identifier from each input, connect to the target server, send all necessary messages to enter the state specified by the testcase type identifier, and finally send the Feeder's input minus the testcase type identifier.

 The code for all of this is already implemented in the TCPFeeder.
 All that we need to do is define the testcase type identifier we want to use and implement the code to reach the states.